Licensed, Insured & Trustworthy Deck Building Specialists in Sydney

 • Lots of design options

-Trex composite decking boards don’t compromise on performance or reliability.
+Trex composite decking boards don’t compromise performance or reliability.
 They’re hassle-free and don’t require sanding, staining, or painting, which means less time working on your deck and more time relaxing outside.
-Your deck will look like new for years to come thanks to the protective outer shell on each Trex board, which can outlast harsh temperatures and inclement weather.
-Trex decking has been used by homeowners for years because it provides a durable alternative to traditional decking materials.
-It’s also environmentally friendly because it uses less than half the energy required to make other products.
-And unlike wood, it won’t rot or warp.
+Thanks to the protective outer shell on each Trex board, which can outlast harsh temperatures and inclement weather, your deck will look new for years.

 • Environmentally friendly

-• 25 year warranty against fade and stain (no more annual expense for cleaning and re oiling)
+• 25-year warranty against fade and stain (no more annual expense for cleaning and re-oiling)

 • It won’t splinter or warp